+35725368683

 • Between 18 and 26 years old, the service is 6 months.

-Conscription and recruitment are for July each year.
-Enlisting is an obligation, so contact your local military office as soon as you get citizenship.
+Conscription and recruitment are held in July each year (the first ten days).
+Enlisting is a mandatory obligation, so please contact your local military office as soon as you obtain citizenship.

 Accompanying documents for M121 and M126

-• Passport copy of the applicant and parents
+• A passport copy of the applicant and their parents

 • Certificate of Cypriot citizenship of the Cypriot parent (where applicable)

-• Declaration of the foreign parent signed before an officer of the District Administration Office or the diplomatic authority consenting to the granting of Cypriot citizenship to a minor child
+• A declaration of the foreign parent signed before an officer of the District Administration Office or the diplomatic authority consenting to the granting of Cypriot citizenship to a minor child.

 Required documents for M123